bhernandev/bhernandev.github.io/_posts/2020-07-25-the-dashing-door.md

 title: "The Dashing Door"
 date: 2020-07-25
 ---

-Since the Covid-19 outbreak started, I've become quite the doordash power user and I noticed that my text messages were absolutely filled with photos from my doordash drivers.
-Now, for the uninitiated, some doordash drivers will text you a picture of your delivered order as a form of confirmation, so this was to be expected after \~5 months of regular use.
-What I didn't expect was that some of their photos were actually weirdly artistic and evocative.
-So, I took it upon myself to select the very best ones and compile them into an online art gallery for your viewing pleasure.
+I've been using DoorDash regularly for the past \~5 months because of the Covid-19 outbreak.
+Now, after all that time, I noticed that my text messages were filled with photos from my DoorDash drivers.
+For the uninitiated, some DoorDash drivers will text you pictures of your orders for confirmation, so I expected to have so many.
+What I didn't expect was that a good number of their photos seemed really artistic.
+So I decided to select the very best ones and compile them into an online art collection.

-I present to you: The Dashing Door
+I present to you, dear reader, The Dashing Door.

 ##### *Note: With the exception of cropping to preserve some anonymity, these photos are otherwise in their original forms and orientation.*